artemkv/artemkv.github.io/distributed.md

 	- Everyone knows `P`
 	- Everyone knows that everyone knows `P`
 	- Everyone knows that everyone knows... and so on, infinitely
-- Another workaround, probability-based: Alice keeps sending the same message until getting an ack, after which she stops sending.
-This does not make it completely safe, but the more Bob waits, the more certain he gets about Alice getting an ack
+- Another workaround, probability-based: Alice keeps sending the same message until getting an `ack`, after which she stops sending.
+This does not make it completely safe, but the more Bob waits, the more certain he gets about Alice getting an `ack`

 ### The Byzantine generals problem